 Luckily, when you’re answering this question in a job interview, it’s pretty straightforward to narrow your answer down—and describe your accomplishment succinctly.

 Why interviewers ask

 When they’re hiring someone, employers are looking for certain competencies and characteristics for both the role and their company overall.
 Your choice of greatest achievement will show the interviewer what you consider important, and how you achieved it will tell them about your approach to setting goals and getting things done.
 They can also get a read on your definition of success.

-Research and preparation are key to nailing your interview.
-This means you’ll want to talk about an accomplishment that’s targeted to the company and its needs as well as the position you’re interviewing for.
+For this question, you’ll want to talk about an accomplishment that’s targeted to the company and its needs as well as the position you’re interviewing for.
 So do your homework: Review the job description, the company’s website, and its social media presence if you haven’t already.
 Be sure to check out any recent press or employee reviews, too.
 If you received notes from a recruiter or have a connection within the company who referred you for the job, these will also help you understand the company better.

 Then think about which of your past accomplishments is most relevant.
-For example, if you’ve read that one of the company’s core values is about having “a sense of ownership,” you’ll want to choose a time when you took on a project because you saw it needed to be done, for example, or stepped up to fill in the gaps on your team when someone left for another job.
+For example, if you’ve read that one of the company’s core values is about having “a sense of ownership,” you’ll want to choose a time when you took on a project because you saw it needed to be done, or stepped up to fill in the gaps on your team when someone left for another job.
 Bonus points if the project you took on or gaps you filled were directly relevant to the work you’d be doing in this job.

 - How did you contribute to company goals in previous roles?
 Maybe you had a big impact on a key performance indicator like increased revenue or spearheaded the development of a new product feature.

 - What impact did you have on a team as a mentor, manager, or team player?
 Perhaps you helped onboard an intern and set them up for success, which benefited the entire organization.